Sindy Auvity

-Sindy Auvity (born 2 July 1995), commonly known mononymously as Sindy, is the lead vocalist of the French hip hop band Team BS.
+Sindy Auvity (born 2 July 1995), commonly known mononymously as Sindy, is a French singer.
+She was the lead vocalist of the French hip hop band Team BS.
 After the success of the band's album, Sindy announced that she would be releasing her own solo album.
 Selfie was released in July 2015 and reached 25 in the French charts.

 Personal life

 Sindy has revealed that she has been bullied in the past.